 Market Cap Weighted Index

 Minimum Asset % determines the lowest allocation percentage that will be assigned to any asset in the portfolio.
-Due to the market being heavily weighted towards a few high cap assets, this can help prevent your index maintaining extremely small percentage of an asset.
+Due to the market being heavily weighted towards a few high cap assets, this can help prevent your index from maintaining an extremely small percentage of a single asset.

 Maximum Asset % configurations are meant to serve as an upper boundary for the maximum risk exposure of a single crypto asset.
 This prevents a particular asset from consuming more of the index than you would desire.

 To create an index that closely follows the market, you can:

 Creating an equal-weighted index is even easier.
 Instead of having to choose the minimum and maximum allocation percentages, you now only have to select the total # of Assets you would like.
 Remember to "exclude" any assets that you do not want to be included in your portfolio.